Osteoarthritis FAQFollowing are common questions about Osteoarthritis:

 Talk to your doctor or a professional dietitian for weight loss.
 Obesity is bad and can definitely lead to developing osteoarthritis.
 Moreover, being obese can lead to other medical ailments as well.
 So maintaining correct weight is crucial for your health.

-Along with the various lifestyle changes and exercise regimes as mentioned in the answer to question number 5 above, other treatment options suggested for osteoarthritis include:
+What are the various treatment methods adopted for osteoarthritis?Along with the various lifestyle changes and exercise regimes as mentioned in the answer to question number 5 above, other treatment options suggested for osteoarthritis include: Medications:

-Pain killers depending on severity of pain
+- Pain killers depending on severity of pain

-Pain killers for reducing inflammation
+- Pain killers for reducing inflammation

-Use of devices to enhance mobility and movement
+- Use of devices to enhance mobility and movement

-Manual therapy provided by trained physiotherapists
+- Manual therapy provided by trained physiotherapists